 Venture out onto the Norton Creek Trail in the twilight hours and you may encounter a ghostly light dancing amid the trees.
 This will-o-the-wisp is said to be the spirit of an early settler that died in these woods looking for his lost daughter.
 Forever sorrowful for his failure to find her, he haunts the trail still, trying to guide travelers out of danger and back onto the path home.
 Should you lose your way, he could be your only hope.

 And this is not a place to be lost at night.
 These lands are the legendary domain of the great witch Stonefinger.
 When the Cherokee called these lands home, she stalked them in the autumn months, preying upon their children whom she coveted for their fresh young livers.
 A master of stone lore, one finger of her right hand was like a long obsidian knife.
-It was razor sharp and perfect for cutting out the livers of her victims while they still lived.
+It was razor-sharp and perfect for cutting out the livers of her victims while they still lived.
 Legends say she was eventually defeated and killed, but she had a more powerful and even hungrier brother, Stone Man, who is said to still call these hills home.

 Gettysburg is a solemn place.
 The site of the bloodiest battle in American military history, nearly 8,000 soldiers lost their lives over three days of intense and brutal combat.
 There are countless reports of visual apparitions of departed soldiers, ghostly cries of the dying men, and spectral reenactment of the battle itself.
 Before you go hunting for ghosts, be sure to study the history of the battlefield and its famous figures.
 That way, if you see a spirit, you will have some idea as to who they might be.

-You will find quite a few ghost tours in the town—in fact, there’s even a “ghost train.”
+You will find quite a few ghost tours in the town — in fact, there’s even a “ghost train.”
 Each tour is going to give you different stories of past sightings and ghostly lore.
 While those are all well and good, you won’t be seeing any ghosts in broad daylight with a pack of tourists.
 For the real action, you need to get out onto the battlefields or other hot spots on a quiet, moonlit night.
 Reflect on the tragedy, bravery, and suffering of the men who died and wait for the echoes of the dead to cross the veil.

 Imagine being trapped deep underground, in complete darkness and silence, with only the dead to keep you company.
 Mammoth Cave is the longest known cave system on earth.
 It is also one of the oldest inhabited caves in North America.

 A sacred place to the Native American ancestors who lived in the area long ago, they explored deep into the caves using only stone age torches and their natural cunning to mine gypsum in the unfathomable darkness.
-Some lost their lives exploring, others were buried there with ceremonial ritual.
+Some lost their lives exploring, others were buried there with ceremonial rituals.
 Many explorers report seeing apparitions of these souls in the shadows as they wander the caves.

 American settlers came and died here as well.
 One of the original owners decided that living in a damp, cave-like climate might cure tuberculosis, so he created a village of stone isolation cabins there.
 Of course, this only made their condition worse and many died in the depths where the light of the sun will never shine.
 If you stand very still and quiet, it is said you can still hear them coughing.
 A lantern tour is the best way to experience the creepy potential of these caverns.

-Halloween festival campgrounds and parks
+Halloween festival campgrounds

 These campgrounds offer Halloween-themed parties, events, haunted houses, and the like during October.
 As a rule, they are incredibly popular during this time of year and you’ll want to make sure you book a spot in advance.